-3. FPE STAB-LOK® COMBINATION \BREAKER/GFI
+3. FPE STAB-LOK® COMBINATION BREAKER/GFI

 Five FPE Stab-Lok® breaker/GFI units were among the field samples tested.
 Four of them failed.
-This is not suprising, since the breaker/GFI design is based on the 1/2-width two-pole breaker, which is prone to jamming due to the common-trip mechanism.
-The single-pole breaker/GFI is essentially a double-pole breaker with one side actuated by a special circuit that reacts to a small (5 milliamp) difference in current between the line and neutral conductors passing through it.
-When the common trip mechanism causes a jam, it defeats both the circuit breaker and GFI functions.
+This is not suprising, since the breaker/GFI design is based on the 1/2-width two-pole breaker, which is prone to jamming.
+The single-pole breaker/GFI has an internal circuit that reacts to a small (5 milliamp) difference in current between the line and neutral conductors passing through it.
+When the mechanism jams it defeats both the circuit breaker and GFI functions.
 Two of the five units tested jammed.
 While the sample size is not large, it is nevertheless significant because it was a truly random sample.
 The five units tested were from different panels in different parts of the country.